yashhavalannache/FUTURE_DS_01/README.md

+📊 Task 1 – Business Sales Dashboard (E-Commerce Data)

+## 📌 Overview
+This project delivers an interactive Business Sales Dashboard built in Power BI using the provided E-Commerce Sales Dataset.

 ## 📌 Problem Statement
 Task 1: E-commerce Sales Analysis — The goal was to analyze sales data from the e-commerce dataset, clean and preprocess the data, create visual dashboards in Power BI, and produce a short business report detailing key metrics and recommendations.